Kylyssa Shay was homeless for over a year in her youth; it lead her to become a homelessness activist. She thinks, feels, and has opinions.

 But the toilet paper most homeless folks have access to isn't nice toilet paper; it isn't your toilet paper.
 It's often stored open in dirty back rooms or pipe alleys.
 It's been lugged around and just set anywhere before the maintenance person gets to the restroom.
 After it's been installed, it's been touched by strangers who've gotten feces, urine, or menstrual blood on their hands.
 It also receives a filthy baptism of vaporized dirty toilet water on it every time someone flushes.

 You don't even want to wipe with public bathroom toilet roll anymore, now do you?
 Now imagine that definitely non-sanitary stuff making rude contact with the privatepprivate of someone you love.
 The vagina is like the perfect warm, moist Petri dish for growing all the bacteria that public restroom toilet paper brings to the panty party.

 So public bathrooms aren't perfect and public toilet TP isn't the best for making hand-made tampons, but they do tend to have running water and a small amount of privacy.
 Unfortunately, most homeless people lack safe, reliable access to bathrooms for many reasons.
 Businesses close, government buildings close, public toilets close, and homeless shelter bathrooms have lines and other restrictions, assuming one can get into a shelter in the first place and chooses to do so.

-Irregular, Often Dangerous Access to Showers
+Irregular and Often Dangerous Access to Showers

 Showers are even harder to get access to than toilets.
 They're often just as unsanitary as the average gas station bathroom in a bad neighborhood, and may cost money to use.